Safety and Health

 Training program Intended participants Frequency Number of participants

-Compliance training All employees Once a year About 2,400
+Compliance training (Mental Health) All employees Once a year About 2,400

 Anti-harassment measures